 Asbestos Use in South Dakota Today

-Although asbestos isn’t used as much these days as it was before the EPA placed regulations, it’s important to keep in mind that asbestos is not 100% banned, meaning that it can still be found in South Dakota.
+Asbestos isn’t used as much these days as it was before the EPA placed regulations, but it’s not 100% banned.
+It can still be found in South Dakota.
 Pipefitters, engineers, and electricians still run the risk of asbestos exposure.
-Although their employers must follow strict guidelines to ensure that the workers aren’t exposed to exorbitant amounts, it’s always for workers in the aforementioned industries to undergo regular medical check-ups.
+Although employers must follow strict guidelines to ensure that the workers aren’t exposed to asbestos, workers should undergo regular medical check-ups.

-Teachers, school staff, and even students run a slight risk of being exposed to asbestos if the school building was created during a time period in which asbestos was frequently used.
-Although the risk is not high, officials take precautions by ensuring that any school associated with asbestos in South Dakota undergo frequent inspections.
+Teachers, school staff, and even students run a slight risk of being exposed to asbestos is in school buildings.
+Although the risk is not high, officials in South Dakota schools are required to take precautions by ensuring that any school associated with asbestos in South Dakota undergo frequent inspections.
 Additionally, each school must follow an emergency plan should asbestos become disturbed.

 Asbestos Laws in South Dakota